Alternate Investments is covered in a relatively short reading, so mastering this topic is an efficient way of boosting your exam score.

 Introducing CFA Level III Alternative Investments

 Alternative Investments makes up 5-10% of the Level III CFA exam, so it has the potential to be tested to the same degree as on the Level II exam.
 However, the Level III exam tests at a higher skill level and introduces constructed response questions.
-To make the studying process easier and to get support along your CFA journey, make sure to study with Wiley CFA.
+To make the studying process easier and to get support along your CFA journey, make sure to study with UWorld CFA.

 Get the edge you need to pass today.